Computer Sciences

 Scope:

-The mathematical skill assessment program is a platform in which students of a particular institution can give numerical skill tests and problem-solving tests.
-This platform enhances the mathematical skills of the students.
+The mathematical skill assessment program is a platform in which students of a particular institution can take numerical skill tests and problem-solving tests.
+This platform enhances the students’ mathematical skills.
 The students first register themselves to give tests.

 Program Requirements Specifications: